JakeCRichards/Chartbusters/README.md

 # **Portfolio Project 2 - Chartbusters**

-This website has been created to fulfill the project brief for Code Institute's JavaScript Hackathon assessment created by Jake Richards, Ben Wade, Paul O and Francesca Waters.
+This website has been created to fulfill the project brief for Code Institute's JavaScript Hackathon assessment created by Jake Richards, Ben Wade, Paul O'Sullivan and Francesca Waters.

 Live link: